How to build a smooth Agile workflow for your team

 This phase requires applying the principles of the Agile Manifest.
 Performing is aimed at continuous improvement over your development activities.
 Conducting daily standups will help you to keep a check on any developments.

-After completing of work with the customer feedback, you can arrange a sprint review meeting before moving on to the next sprint.
+After acknowledging customer feedback, you can arrange a sprint review meeting before moving on to the next sprint.

 On the Way to Workflow Optimization

 Once you are ready to customize your Agile process flow, do not forget to create statuses for all types of work in a team’s process.
 From the ideation to code review, and testing -these stages are completely different in terms of functionality and can have individual statuses.
-These statuses should clearly communicate what phase a particular kind of work is in.
+These statuses should clearly communicate the phases of particular kinds of work.

 For example, a thoroughly optimized Agile workflow answers the following questions: